 To learn more about “BLUU” select this link: Black Lives of Unitarian Universalism

 To learn more about the “Promise and Practice of Our Faith” campaign select this link: Promise and Practice of Our Faith

 In the Cottage Meetings held in Spring 2017 (small group meetings, where MUUC’ers discussed our hopes for our future church and for our future minister), MUUC members clearly stated that we want to be more deeply and honestly involved in all aspects of true diversity, learning where our own experiences are lacking, and gaining understanding and acceptance.
 To that end, MUUC is going to dedicate this year to exploring diversity together.
 More information can be found on this important subject on our “Exploring Diversity: On the Path to Understanding” web page (including information about each diversity topic).

-In conjunction with this diversity initiative, our GBOW recipient organizations will be selected by Diversity Topic Teams.
+In conjunction with this diversity initiative, several of our GBOW recipient organizations will be selected by Diversity Topic Teams.
 This means the list of recipient organizations will develop as the Diversity Initiative progresses.
-Each of the Diversity Topic Teams will engage the MUUC community in one of the following topics for several months, and will select the GBOW recipient organization.
+Each of the Diversity Topic Teams will engage the MUUC community in one of the following topics for several months, and will select a GBOW recipient organization.
 Other organizations will also be selected through out the year.
 Our Diversity Topics include: